codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 1. Optional.
 Enter a commit message.
 1. Select **Commit** at the bottom-right.

-You have completed the setup for authorizing Codefresh as an OAuth App in GitHub.
+You have completed the set up to authorize Codefresh as an OAuth App in GitHub.